Plan the First Day’s Session

 Make sure students have clear information about any assignments they should start working on and what resources are available for it.
 As much as possible, link the assignment(s) to the learning objectives or major concepts of the course.

 Consider giving the students a few minutes at the end of the meeting to summarize or anonymously evaluate the first day of class.
-(You might have them write on the survey form or index card you distributed at the beginning of class, or a different sheet or card if they want to make anonymous comments.)
+If you plan to conduct your informational survey at the end of class (see “Before Students Arrive,” above), you can ask them to respond via this survey form or you can distribute a separate sheet or card if they want to keep their comments anonymous.
 For example, you might have them write questions they still have about the course or the material, or state concerns they have about the section or the class.
 You might ask students to write one or two things they felt worked well or not so well for them the first day, or what thoughts they will take away from the session.
 This feedback will help you prepare for the following section meeting as well as for the first day of class the next semester you teach as a GSI.

 Finally, it can also prove useful to leave at least five minutes open at the very end of class to answer individual students’ questions, particularly about enrollment.